Pakistan votes to bring tribal areas into political fold - Journal du Cameroun

 “They will get quality education, quality health care, roads, electricity, gas and economic opportunities,” said Jan.

+The vote was also trending on Twitter in Pakistan, with social media users lauding the decision.

+“Salute the political leadership for coming together on this.
+Proud moment!,” wrote Nizamuddin Khan.

-The seven tribal districts — Bajaur, Khyber, Kurram, Mohmand, North Waziristan, Orakzai and South Waziristan — are home to some eight million residents, mainly ethnic Pashtuns.
+The seven tribal districts — Bajaur, Khyber, Kurram, Mohmand, North Waziristan, Orakzai and South Waziristan — are home to some five million residents, mainly ethnic Pashtuns.

+The decision comes as a new rights movement emanating from FATA has accused Pakistan’s military establishment of using the territory to nurture militant groups fighting in Afghanistan, while overseeing a campaign of extrajudicial killings and abductions targeting tribesmen.